drwaterx/til/content/posts/slices_awry.md

 If empty, we could log that the data were unavailable for that particular subject.
 Error and exception handling intertwines with how you design the scope of functions.
-The ease of deciding where to handle exceptions (in the processing function itself or a driver function) is a strong indication of how well you have designed your functions' scope.
+The ease of deciding where to handle exceptions (in the processing function itself or a driver function) indicates how well you designed your function's scope.